Send this Postcard NOW to Governor Wolf in Pennsylvania to urge Berks family detention center be closed, and all families be safely released!:

 During the height of the family separation crisis, reporters and lawmakers brought to light horrifying conditions in current U.S. detention centers.
-But on September 7th, the administration proposed a new rule to eliminate the so-called “Flores Settlement Protections.”
+On September 7th of 2018, the administration had first proposed the new rule to eliminate the so-called “Flores Settlement Protections.”
 Since 1997, Flores protections have required that children be released from custody without delay, with preference they be released to a parent, and that they must be held in the least restrictive setting; generally in a non-secure facility which should be licensed by a child welfare agency.

 You’re invited to support children and moms in the Dilley Family Residential Center in Dilley, Texas, by providing Children and Adult Spanish Bibles & Bible Story Books.
 For additional information and how to order.